etclabscore/core-geth/docs/JSON-RPC-API/modules/eth.md

 	}
 	return nil, err
 }// GetHeaderByNumber returns the requested canonical block header.
-// * When blockNr is -1 the chain head is returned.
+//   - When blockNr is -1 the chain pending header is returned.
-// * When blockNr is -2 the pending chain head is returned.
+//   - When blockNr is -2 the chain latest header is returned.
+//   - When blockNr is -3 the chain finalized header is returned.
+//   - When blockNr is -4 the chain safe header is returned.

 ```
-<a href="https://github.com/etclabscore/core-geth/blob/master/internal/ethapi/api.go#L711" target="_">View on GitHub →</a>
+<a href="https://github.com/etclabscore/core-geth/blob/master/internal/ethapi/api.go#L773" target="_">View on GitHub →</a>
 </p>
 </details>